sdonovan001/cloud-computing-models/IaaS/terraform/README.md

 ### Deploy Infrastructure
 We have defined the infrastructure we want terraform to deploy in `main.tf`.
 This file contains a minimal configuration for a GCE VM running the custom OS image that we created with packer.
-* You deploy your infratructure by running terraform apply:
+* We deploy our infratructure by running terraform apply:
   ```
   terraform apply